sigweihq/x402pay/README.md

 # x402pay

-A Go library for processing x402 payments with facilitator aggregation and blockchain verification.
+A high-level Go SDK for processing x402 payments with facilitator aggregation and blockchain verification.

+Built on top of [coinbase/x402](https://github.com/coinbase/x402), this SDK provides production-ready payment processing with automatic failover, blockchain verification, and simplified integration.

 ## Features